CID Professional Development

 Frequently Asked Questions

-If you have questions about our online courses, curricula, continuing education units, workshops or services, start here.
+View the list below for some frequently asked questions about CID’s professional resources.
 If you can’t find the answer you’re looking for, feel free to contact us.
-We are happy to be of service.
+We’re happy to be of service!

 How can groups view online courses?

 For online group viewing options, click here.

 You have 30 days to return your purchase in like-new condition for an exchange or refund.
 All sales are final after 30 days.
 Contact us with questions.

 How are the SPICE and SPICE for Life curricula different?